CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 - Guo, C.; Pleiss, G.; Sun, Y.; and Weinberger, K. Q. 2017.
 On calibration of modern neural networks.
 In Proceedings of the 34th International Conference on Machine Learning, ICML 2017, Sydney, NSW, Australia, August 6-11, 2017, volume 70 of Proceedings of Machine Learning Research, 1321–1330.
 PMLR.

+- Lienen, J.; Hüllermeier, E. 2021.
+From Label Smoothing to Label Relaxation.
+Proceedings of the AAAI Conference on Artificial Intelligence, 35(10), 8583-8591.
+Retrieved from https://ojs.aaai.org/index.php/AAAI/article/view/17041

 # Contact